 TourBySpot

 Main auditorium

-Explore the Main Auditorium of Teatro alla Scala in Milan, Italy, a world-renowned opera house celebrated for its rich history and exceptional acoustics.
+Explore the Main Auditorium of Teatro alla Scala in Milan, Italy.
+Discover its rich history, stunning neoclassical design, and legendary performances.

+TourBySpot